This post may contain affiliate links. See our Privacy Policy.

 Ingredients

-- 2/3 cup shortening, ice-cold, cut into pieces
+- ⅔ cup ice-cold shortening, cut into pieces

-- 2 cups all-purpose flour, 9 ounces
+- 2 cups all-purpose flour

-- 1 teaspoon salt
+- 1 tsp fine salt

-- 4 to 5 tablespoons cold water
+- 4 to 5 tbsp ice-cold water

 Instructions

-- In a large bowl, cut the shortening and butter pieces into the flour and salt until you have particles the size of small peas.
-Sprinkle in 4 tablespoons of the water, a little at a time, tossing with a fork until the flour is moistened and the pastry leaves the sides of the bowl.
-Add 1 to 3 teaspoons more, just a few drops at a time as needed.
-Gather the pastry into a ball and flatten it; cut it in half and shape it into two disks.
-Refrigerate for 20 to 30 minutes or overnight.
+- In a large bowl, cut the shortening and butter pieces into the flour and salt until the mixture resembles small peas.
+Sprinkle in 4 tablespoons of the water, a little at a time, tossing with a fork until the flour is moistened and the pastry begins to hold together.
+Add more ice water, 1 teaspoon at a time, as needed.
+Gather the pastry together, divide it into two halves, and shape each half into a disk.
+Wrap each disk in plastic wrap and refrigerate it for 20 to 30 minutes or overnight.2/3 cup ice-cold shortening, cut into pieces | 2 tbsp ice-cold butter, cut into pieces | 2 cups all-purpose flour | 4 to 5 tbsp ice-cold water | 1 tsp fine salt

-- Bake the pie as directed.
+- Bake the pie following your recipe.

 Notes